SystemSpace/Compendium/compendium.rst

 What is courtship and love like in LFE?
   Above all, breaking up is a bit of a taboo.
 Everybody either waits very long to find the perfect one or finds the perfect one instantly.

+Is there racism in LFE?
+  Racism works a lot differently in LFE.
+There's still racism, but not in the large places (like Ghakuwent'sji), because there's so many races there people stopped caring.

+How common are interspecies relationships?
+  Common, although depends on the species and their culture.

 Are there nations in LFE?
   Yes, they are divided into nations.